 Dragons’ Den star Peter Jones has relaunched camera chain Jessops – two months after it was forced from the high street.

-Two Jessops stores will open today in London’s Oxford Street and Birmingham, with four others opening over the Easter weekend in Manchester, Aberdeen, High Wycombe and St Albans.
+Two Jessops stores opened yesterday in London’s Oxford Street and Birmingham, with four others opening over the Easter weekend in Manchester, Aberdeen, High Wycombe and St Albans.
+A spokesman said he was unable to say whether any will reopen in Yorkshire.

 Up to 30 more Jessops stores are due to reopen in April, as part of a £4m investment.